Introduction to the Safari Guide

 Weather

-I won’t discuss weather in this safari guide, as Africa is a massive continent.
-There are many countries in Africa you can choose for a safari and the weather patterns can be slight or greatly different.
+I won’t discuss weather in this safari guide, as Africa is a massive continent and the climate varies immensely, depending on where you are and what season it is The same applies to South America and Asia.
+There are many countries you can choose for a safari and the weather patterns can be slight or greatly different.

-You will be able to see a description of weather on the individual country travel guide.
+You will be able to see a detailed description of weather on the individual wildlife guides for each country.

 Yellow Fever